What to Expect

 - You may choose to have a family member present during your preparation, or your family may join you upon completion of the nursing assessment and testing.

-- Parents will remain with children until the time of surgery.
+- Parents will remain with children in the patient care room until the time of surgery.

 - For added comfort, your private room is equipped with a high-definition television.

-- When it is time for surgery, a surgical nurse will take you to the operating suite.
+- When it is time for surgery, the surgical team will take you to the operating suite.
 The amount of time in surgery depends on your particular procedure.

-After surgery you will return to your room.
-The nurses will monitor your recovery and care for you until your condition allows for your family/friends to join you.
+After surgery you will return to your private patient care room.
+The nurses will monitor your recovery and care for you until your condition allows for your visitor to join you.

-Your surgeon will talk to your family members on your progress immediately after surgery.
+Your surgeon will talk to your visitor on your progress immediately after surgery.

 When your condition meets the discharge criteria of your physician and the center, you will be prepared for discharge.

-Your nurse will review home care instructions with you, and your physician will give you information about your diet, activity, medications, dressing, pain follow-up visits, returning to work, showering or bathing, and lifting.
+Your nurse will review home care instructions with you, and review information your physician ordered about diet, activity, medications, dressing, pain follow-up visits, returning to work, showering or bathing, and lifting.

-For your safety a family member or friend must drive you home, and we recommend that you have a responsible adult stay with you for the night after your procedure.
+For your safety a family member or friend must drive you home, and we require that you have a responsible adult stay with you for the night after your procedure.